Lesson 9.5

 The potential usefulness of education data systems is enormous — not just for analysis at the state level, but for practical use in the operation of schools and districts.
 Education data systems can enable students, parents, teachers, and school leaders to see assignments, get access to course materials, view grades, collect feedback and improve communication.
 Attendance systems connected to community services can help support attendance.
 Data systems can support research, shedding light on the effectiveness of educational materials.
 Data can help to identify extraordinary schools, teachers, and programs.
 But only if the systems are set up to collect and connect.

 As described in Lesson 6.6, teachers and schools have become increasingly reliant on Learning Management Systems (LMS).
 These digital systems help teachers and students communicate about assignments, deadlines, and coursework.
-The most popular LMS, Google Classroom, is a free service, but it has many competitors.
-During the COVID-19 pandemic, LMS usage grew quickly.
+One popular LMS, Google Classroom, is free, but it has LMS competitors including Canvas, Schoology, and Moodle.
 It is inconvenient for students and teachers to use multiple systems, so there is natural pressure for schools and districts to coordinate their choices.

 GreatSchools.org provided a State-by-State Assessment of Educational Data Transparency in 2019 by compiling research and data into one report.
 California's overall score was 1.7 (out of four) because of the large amounts of unavailable and nonexistent data on student growth and college enrollment, persistence, and remediation.

-Post-pandemic, the Center on Reinventing Public Education (CRPE) released a report in 2024 which graded all 50 US states on their levels of transparency in their state websites, especially regarding the effects of COVID-19 on academic performance.
+After the pandemic, the Center on Reinventing Public Education (CRPE) released a report in 2024 which graded all 50 US states on the level of transparency in their state websites, especially regarding the effects of COVID-19 on academic performance.
 California underperformed on this metric as well, receiving a D on an A-F scale.

 This graphic shows the state's plans to implement its new education data infrastructure by the 2025-26 school year.